-An individualized course in nonfiction writing program 4 times, the seminar offers practical instruction in nonfiction writing and criticism.
+An individualized course in nonfiction writing.
+Taken 4 times, the seminar offers practical instruction in nonfiction writing and criticism.
 Using distance technology, student and instructor work through independent projects designed to sharpen the student's writing skills to a professional edge.
-Student will compose both original nonfiction and critical analyses of nonfiction by other writers both peer and professional preparatory to submitting an original booklength manuscript of publishable quality by their final semester's work.
+Student will compose both original nonfiction and critical analyses of nonfiction by other writers both peer and professional preparatory to submitting an original book-length manuscript of publishable quality by their final semester's work.

-ENG 834 - Fiction Seminar......3 hours Prereq: admission into the MFA in Writing program An individualized course in fiction writing.
+An individualized course in fiction writing.
 Taken 4 times, the seminar offers practical instruction in fiction writing and criticism.
 Using distance technology, student and instructor work through individualized writing projects designed to sharpen the student's writing skills to a professional edge.
 Students will compose both original fiction and critical analyses of fiction preparatory to submitting an original book-length manuscript of publishable quality by their final semester's work.